-I could even break these strategies into "easy" (an orbital trip around the Earth) and "advanced" (heading for Mars)...but you get the point.
+I could even break these strategies into "easy" (an orbital trip around the Earth trading individual stocks) and "advanced" (heading for Mars by leveraging and using options)...but you get the point.
 These strategies take a concentrated effort and knowledge that goes against much of what you learned in stage one and most of the success strategies of stage two investors.

-All of these strategies carry more risk than stage one or stage two strategies, but with knowledge, you can substantially mitigate that risk.
+All of these concepts carry more risk than stage one or stage two strategies, but with knowledge, you can substantially mitigate that risk.